One size fits all

 "One size fits all" is a description for a product that would fit in all instances.
 The term has been extended to mean one style or procedure would fit in all related applications.
 It is an alternative for "Not everyone fits the mold."
 It has been in use for over five decades.
 There are both positive and negative uses of the phrase.

-The term "one size fits all" has been used as a common, cliche phrase for over 50 years.
+The term "one size fits all" has been used as a common, cliché phrase for over 50 years.

 Positive views of the phrase

 There are several positive views of the phrase "one size fits all":